inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 - Logs can be exported in several formats, though I prefer CSV.

 #### SQL NET logs - Oracle server and listener

-- For this scenario there are no errors related to listener but I'll include them in the configuration in case you will find it useful.

 **SQL NET logs for Oracle server**